Operations and Maintenance Facility South logo

 What's the latest?

-• After the Final EIS is published, the Sound Transit Board will select the project to be built.
+• We expect the Sound Transit Board to select the project to be built as soon as June 27.

-Sound Transit is working toward an opening in 2032 but is also pursuing measures to advance the opening earlier (potentially 2030).
-If the Midway Landfill alternative is selected as the project to be built, the opening date would be between 2035 and 2037 depending on the subsurface construction design option.
+• Sound Transit is pursuing measures to advance the scheduled opening to as early as 2030.
+If the Midway Landfill alternative is selected as the project to be built, the opening date would be between 2035 and 2037, depending on the subsurface construction design option.
 We will share an updated project schedule when we have more certainty.

 An OMF is where Link light rail trains go for cleaning, storage, and maintenance, 24 hours a day, 365 days a year.
-Sound Transit needs four strategically located OMF facilities.
+Sound Transit needs four strategically located OMF facilities to ease our planned service expansion.
+Two OMF facilities already exist (Seattle and Bellevue).
 We need this new OMF in the South Sound to receive, store, and service a larger train fleet to support future light rail extensions to Tacoma and throughout the region.
-To build this new facility, we need approximately 60-70 acres (for reference, one football field is 1.3 acres) near the Federal Way Link Extension.
+To build this new facility, we need approximately 60-70 acres (for reference, one football field is 1.3 acres) near the Federal Way Link Extension (FWLE).

 November 2016: Voter approval

-Voters approved 118 miles of Link light rail, including two new OMFs—one in the north corridor and another in the South Sound—to serve the growing light rail system.
+Voters approved funding for 118 miles of Link light rail, including two new OMFs—one in the north corridor and another in the South Sound—to serve the growing light rail system.

 Mid to late 2018: Initial community idea gathering and evaluation

-After receiving community input during the early scoping outreach period in April 2018, Sound Transit identified 24 potential OMF South sites for further analysis.
-After initial screening, we reduced the number of potential sites to 20.
-We assessed these 20 sites with a robust list of evaluation criteria, including project schedule, long-term facility planning, operational requirements, environmental impacts, and engineering risks, among others.
+After receiving community input during the early scoping outreach period in April 2018, Sound Transit named 24 potential OMF South sites for further analysis.
+After initial screening, we reduced the number of possible sites to 20.
+We assessed these 20 sites with a robust list of evaluation criteria, including project schedule, long-term facility planning, operational requirements, environmental impacts, and engineering risks, among other standards.

 February to April 2019: SEPA Scoping

-Based on the results of the detailed screening, Sound Transit recommended six sites in Kent and Federal Way for further consideration.
-The public had the opportunity to share their thoughts on the six potential sites, as well as the OMF South project Purpose and Need Statement and environmental resources to evaluate in the Draft Environmental Impact Statement, during the scoping comment period under the State Environmental Policy Act.
+Based on the results of the detailed screening, we identified six sites in Kent and Federal Way for further consideration.
+The public had the opportunity to share their thoughts on the six potential sites, as well as the OMF South project Purpose and Need Statement and environmental resources to evaluate in the Draft EIS during the scoping comment period under the SEPA.

 May 2019: Sound Transit Board action